7 Awesome & Unexpected Adventures You Can Have in Buda

 Discover Downtown Buda’s Unique Spots

 Lined by historic brick storefronts on one side and a set of railroad tracks on the other, Buda’s Main Street is the picture of small-town Texas.
 Look past the many bars and restaurants and you’ll discover one-of-a-kind treasures, like a humidor in a historic bank vault and an eclectic antique store located in a former movie theater.
 The humidor resides within The CigarVault, home to an extensive selection of cigars, beer, and wine to enjoy on the secluded patio out back.
-For hand-selected home décor that is elegant yet inviting, stop by Thatcher, a locally owned boutique.
+For hand-selected clothing that will have you looking like a Buda local, stop by Buda's Red Door, a locally owned boutique.